 Minor scrapes can be treated effectively at home.
 Home treatment can prevent infection and promote healing.
 If you do not have a high risk of infection, do not have other injuries, and do not need a tetanus shot or an evaluation by a doctor, you can clean and bandage a scrape at home.
 How a scrape heals depends on the depth, size, and location of the scrape.

-Stop the bleeding with direct pressure to
+Stop the bleeding with direct pressure to the wound.

-stopped the bleeding, check your symptoms to decide if and when you should see a doctor.
+After you have stopped the bleeding, check your symptoms to decide if and when you should see a doctor.

 A scrape may continue to ooze small amounts of blood for up to 24 hours and may ooze clear, yellowish, or blood-tinged fluid for several days.

 Cleaning the wound